TaylorJadin/virtualbox-byod-lab-deployment/README.md

 At some point I should add some context here on how this all works, but for this is mostly for my own purposes.
 If you have questions or would like to use my code yourself but can't figure things out, get in contact with me.

-## Checklist of steps to perform updates, shrink the size of the image, and re-export to an OVA
+## Checklist of steps to perform updates

 ### Updates
 - [ ] windows update